miklast/HeatStripe/README.md

 ![](https://i.imgur.com/vCC05gy.png)

 ## Install

-1. Download the latest versions of Python and pip.
+1. download the latest version of HeatStripe from the [releases page](https://github.com/miklast/HeatStripe/releases)

-2. Download and extract HeatStripe.

-3. Generate a TBA API key.
+2. Generate a TBA API key.
 This is used to access data from The Blue Alliance.
 You can generate a TBA API key [here.](https://www.thebluealliance.com/account)

-3. Run HeatStripe.py.
+3. Run HeatStripe.exe.
 The first time setup will have you enter your API key.
 You will need to run it a 2nd time to have the changes save fully.

 4. Enter an event code with ZEBRA Motionworks data and let HeatStripe condense the data.
 It may seem non-responsive during that time, but that is normal operation.